bitrix24/b24restdocs/api-reference/crm/universal/crm-item-list.md

 - `!=` — not equal
 - `!` — not equal

-The list of available fields for filtering can be obtained using the [`crm.item.fields`](./crm-item-fields.md) method
+The list of available fields for filtering can be obtained using the [`crm.item.fields`](./crm-item-fields.md) method.
+The filter for deals `entityTypeId: 2` does not support the fields `contactIds` and `contacts`
 ||
 || **order**
 [`object`][1] |